Sound Qualities of the Early Trombone: 20 Primary Sources

 Intro & Summary

 A few years ago I applied for funding to purchase a set of sackbuts, or early trombones, for my university.
 I decided at the time to do some research, in the form of both recordings and primary sources, into exactly how these instruments should sound.
-Although the funding for the instruments ended up being put on hold because of budgetary constraints, the information from the primary sources may be of note to readers interested in the history of the trombone.
+The information from the primary sources may be of note to readers interested in the history of the trombone.
 What follows is a brief summary of my findings, then quotations from 20 of the sources.
 For greater historical context and full citations of all sources, see the Trombone History Timeline.
 Here are some of the noteworthy characteristics that I see from the below descriptions.

 First, the ability to imitate and blend with human voices is highly valued by authors (1580, 1636, 1700).
 Without question, the idea of the trombone as an instrument closely allied with voices is widespread; for example, writers of treatises (e.g., Galilei, Praetorius, Mersenne, Speer) almost always mention the trombone's connection with voice.
 This, of course, is closely linked with the trombone’s use as a sacred instrument.